What does a book coach do?

 I listened and nodded as one of my writers groaned about the length of their to-do list.
 Nobody tells you this at the start, but a book is a HUGE project with a lot of considerations beyond just getting the words on the page.

-I had a conversation with myself when one of my writers reported they’d used ChatGPT to help sort out the complexities of a topic they themselves don’t have expertise in.
+I had a conversation with myself when one of my writers reported they’d used ChatGPT to write through the complexities of a topic they themselves don’t have expertise in.
 The conversation deepened when I discovered that the AI writing was great and I couldn’t distinguish it from my client’s.

 That’s just a sampling of what I’m up to on a day-to-day basis.